 How the Lord longs for this coming together of the body of Christ.
 An overcoming people in whom Christ has been formed, through whom He can work and move.
-A great multitude who come together in unity of heart from every nation, tongue, tribe, and people.
+Revelation 5:9 and other verses speak of a great multitude who come together in unity of heart from every nation, tongue, tribe, and people.
 What a glorious calling!
 What a glorious people to be part of!

-Recently Allen, my husband, taught on conflict resolution and building friendship in marriage.
+Recently Allen taught on conflict resolution and building friendship in marriage.
 These skills can be applied to other relationships as well.
 As I listened, I realized afresh how important our relationships are.
 What a big part they play in God’s purpose being fulfilled in and through our lives, individually and corporately!

 My prayer is that the understanding of “Christ being formed within” will burn in other hearts, as it does in mine.
-I have been blessed to see some lives so transformed by the Christ within, that His heart and His nature finds expression in them, come what may.
-Their lives challenge me to continue to yield to the Lord and His inner working, myself.
+I have been blessed to see some people so transformed by the Christ within, that His heart and nature finds expression in them, come what may.
+Their lives challenge me to continue to yield to the Lord and His inner working in my own life.

 May we all press toward that high calling of God.
-As we allow the Lord to work within, may we also be open to learn some new skills!
+As we allow the Lord to work within, may we also be open to learning some new skills!
 May our relationships be strengthened.
-May Christ be seen in and through our lives, singularly and together, in the way we treat one another, at home, in the church, in the workplace, and in the community.
+May Christ be seen in and through our lives, singularly and together, in the way we treat one another – at home, in the church, in the workplace, and in the community.

+May we open the door for the Lord to work within us.
 May we become His habitation, a resting place for the presence of the Lord.
 Christ in you, the hope of glory.
-Christ in us, a yet greater hope of glory, that there might be even a greater manifestation of His glory, presence, and power in the communities, countries, and places God has us.
+Christ in us, a yet greater hope of glory, that there might be an even greater manifestation of His glory, presence, and power in the communities, countries, and places God has us.